If you’re if you’re planning to start a business in Ontario, there are a number of steps to follow and options to

 More than half of Canadian small businesses are situated in Ontario and Quebec, which has two potential implications: Ontario is one of the most competitive provinces in Canada to start a business, but it’s also one of the most well equipped.

 In this post, I’ll provide a step-by-step walkthrough explaining how to start a business in Ontario, as well as links to all the best resources I know of for new entrepreneurs.
-At the end of the post, you’ll be able to download a free PDF version which includes a printable checklist.
+Feel free to use this article or the embedded infographic as a printable checklist.